 Don’t Neglect Your Eye Conditions, Book Your Appointment at Makari Wellness

-Your vision may be the greatest gift you have, which is why you shouldn’t neglect any changes that affect its health.
+Your vision may be the greatest gift you have, which is why you shouldn’t neglect any changes that affect your health.

-Makari Wellness has been treating the most severe degenerative eye conditions with success for more than 15 years, using contemporary methods based on techniques of both Eastern and Western medicine.
-We are proud of the fact that nearly 85% of patients have responded positively to our acupuncture therapies, and we hope that that percentage increases over time.
+Makari Wellness has been treating the symptoms of most severe degenerative eye conditions with success for more than 15 years, using contemporary methods based on techniques of both Eastern and Western medicine.
+We are proud of the fact that nearly 85% of patients have responded positively to our acupuncture therapies.

 What is Diabetic Retinopathy?

 Diabetic retinopathy, also known as diabetic eye disease, is a degenerative eye condition that’s caused by diabetes.
 It occurs due to the damage of the blood vessels of the retina, a light-sensitive tissue at the back of the eye.